HustLion/scifidisplay/README.md

 Commands are passed as strings to `ScifiDisplay<>::process_command()`.

-You can get concise command interface help at run-time with `ScifiDisplay<>::get_help()`.
+You can get concise help on available commands at run-time with `ScifiDisplay<>::get_help()`.

 See